The Scottish Highlands in Pictures

-Aviemore in the Cairgorm Mountains is place of dazzling Scottish landscapes.
+Aviemore in the Cairngorm Mountains is a place of dazzling Scottish landscapes.
 This image shows the River Luineag flowing into Loch Morlich.
-The Cairngorms National Park a popular destination for snow sports in the winter, but is a wonderful place to visit all year round.
+The Cairngorms National Park is a popular destination for snow sports in the winter, but is a wonderful place to visit all year round.
 There are so many activities to take part in here, including walking, fishing, biking, boating and wildlife-watching.

 Distance from Inverness: 70 miles / 2 hr drive.